Kodaira-type Vanishings via Non-abelian Hodge Theory: Introduction

 Hence we get the Nadel vanishing with the multiplier ideal of $\Q$-divisors.
 Such relation between multiplier ideals and Hodge modules has also been studied in \cite{BS05} and \cite{MP20}.
 See also Corollary \ref{C:Nadel V} in the next section.

-In the case that $\cM$ underlies a variation of twistor structures on $X\setminus D$, this is equivalent to that $\Xi_\Dol \cM$ gives us a slope parabolic polystable higgs bundle on $X\setminus D$, due to \cite[Theorem 1.4]{Moc06}.
+In the case that $\cM$ is tame and underlies a variation of twistor structures on $X\setminus D$, this is equivalent to that $\Xi_\Dol \cM$ gives us a slope parabolic polystable higgs bundle on $X\setminus D$, due to \cite[Theorem 1.4]{Moc06}.
 Since a parabolic semistable higgs bundle can be realized as a sequentially extension of stable higgs bundles, as argued in \cite[Lemma 7.1]{AHL}, then the two vanishings above generalize those vanishing results proved by Arapura-Hao-Li \cite{AHL}, and by Deng-Hao \cite{DH}.
 In \cite{DH}, their vanishing is more refined in the sense that they build a relation between the range of the vanishing degrees and the number of positive eigenvalues of the curvature form of $\cL$.
 In the case that $\cL$ being $k$-ample as in \cite[\S 1]{Som78}, (which is a stronger condition, see also \cite{Tot13},) we have a projective dominate morphism $f:X\to Y$, with $\cL^n=f^*\cA$ for some ample line bundle $\cA$ on $Y$, and $n\in \Z^+$.
-Hence we can achieve the vanishing with the expected range as in \cite{DH}, due to the compatibility of the direct image functor and $\Sp\Xi_{\Dol}$ functor.
-We left the details to the interested readers.
+Hence we can achieve the vanishing with the expected range as in \cite{DH}, due to the compatibility of the direct image, $\DR$ and $\Xi_{\Dol}$ functor.
+We leave the details to the interested readers.

-In this paper, we work in the derived categories by default, hence all functors shall be read as derived functors, if not specified otherwise.
-We use $\otimes$ to denote the (derived) tensor product over the corresponding structure sheaf $\cO$, unless specified otherwise.
-We use $f_+$ and $f_{\dagger}$ (resp. $f_*$ and $f_!$) to denote the (derived) direct image and direct image with proper support in the derived category of $\sR$-modules (resp. quasi-coherent sheaves or constructable sheaves).
+In this paper, we use $\otimes$ (without sub-index) to denote the tensor product over the corresponding structure sheaf $\cO$, unless specified otherwise.
+We use $f_+$ and $f_{\dagger}$ (resp. $f_*$ and $f_!$) to denote the \emph{derived} direct image and direct image with proper support in the derived category of $\sR$-modules (resp. quasi-coherent sheaves or constructable sheaves).
 We use $\H^\bullet$ (resp. $\H^\bullet_c$) to denote taking the hypercohomoloy (resp. hypercohomoloy with proper support), which is the same as the (derived) functor of taking derived direct image $a_*$ (resp. $ a_!$), where $a$ is the canonical map to $\text{Spec}(\C)$.
+We consider \emph{right} $\sD$-modules or $\sR$-modules by default, unless specified otherwise.
+Although we only consider the vanishing theory for algebraic mixed twistor $\sD$-modules on a quasi-projective variety, the constructions in \S3 and \S4 work for the analytic setting.